o-jasper/o-jasper-luakit-stuff/listview/history/readme.md

     ln -s path_to_/o-jasper-luakit-stuff/listview
     ln -s path_to_/o-jasper-luakit-stuff/o_jasper_common
     ln -s path_to_/o-jasper-luakit-stuff/paged_chrome

-    # Currently the socket lua lib might be needed.(todo)
+It also needs the socket package..
+Damn lua doesnt come with millisecond times.

-And then in `~/.config/luakit/rc.lua`, do `require "hist_n_bookmarks.chrome"`
+And then in `~/.config/luakit/rc.lua`, do `require listview.history.chrome"`

 Then, hopefully it works.
 Saw [sort-of a plugin system](https://github.com/mason-larobina/luakit-plugins), should look at that.

 ## TODO
-* Doesnt have a remove button like the one that is included.
-* Hmm, some of the stuff requires the `socket` lua lib for millisecond times, but this afaik should not require that.
+* More elaborate version that will take stuff together from the different info in the SQL db.